 Pack up the car and head out to picturesque and peaceful Livermore.
 Just a short drive southeast of San Francisco, the area is a wine lover’s dream come true.
-Even those who are not wine drinkers will have plenty to see and do on this day trip.
-There are golf courses, parks, and no shortage of restaurants where you can stretch your legs, rest, relax, and refuel.
+Even non-wine drinkers will have plenty to see and do on this day trip.

 Livermore is perhaps primarily known for being the oldest wine growing region in California.
 The tradition continues today, with more than 50 wineries operating in and around the town.
 Robert Livermore was the first person to start a commercial vineyard way back in the 1840s.
 Others were quick to follow suit.

 One was Wente Vineyards, started by German immigrant C.H.
 Wente.
 It has grown into one of the best-known producers in the country.
 Cresta Blanca Winery was another of the first commercial ventures to be established in the Livermore Valley.
 James Concannon was an Irish Immigrant who founded the well-known Concannon Vineyard.
-It has grown to be one of the biggest operations around.
-Its tours and tastings have become extremely popular with day trippers.
+Tours and tastings are extremely popular with day trippers.
+5565 Tesla Road. website.

 The Concannon grounds are meticulously maintained, with rose bushes and flower gardens growing alongside the grapes.
 There are picnic tables set up in the shade where visitors can enjoy their lunch, accompanied by a bottle of Concannon wine, of course!
 Saturdays are their busiest day.